NUS-CS2100DE/labs/docs/grading.md

 Export your report to PDF before uploading it to Canvas.
 There is no naming scheme you must follow.

 The weightage of each assignment, as well as that of each question within the assignment, is clearly specified in each manual.
+Note that 1 point = 1% of your grade.
+The graded labs add up to 20 points, or 20% of the grade for the whole course.

 Upload your solutions for each of the assignments to Canvas by the end of the lab session at noon.
 Late submissions will be accepted for 30 minutes, with a penalty of 10% of your score for every 15 minutes you are late.
 That is, for submitting between 12:00 and 12:15, you will be penalised 10%; for submitting between 12:15 and 12:30, you will be penalised 20%.

 ## Projects

-TBD, stay tuned!
+As you may have figured out by now, the project for this course involves building your own CPU :D. In the second half of the course, we will slowly build up to making our own CPU on the FPGA board.
+The project will be assessed in a demonstration in Week 12, along with a Q&A session with a member of the teaching team to demonstrate your understanding.
+The project will be worth 20 points in total, or 20% of your grade.